Panasonic ZS200 vs ZS80

 |Sony RX100 III« »||1-inch||20.0||5472||3648||1080/60p||22.4||12.3||495||67||Sony RX100 III|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (4K/30p).

 Feature comparison: Panasonic ZS200 vs ZS80

 Apart from body and sensor, cameras can and do differ across a range of features.
-The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the ZS200 offers a substantially higher resolution than the one in the ZS80 (2330k vs 1166k dots).
+The ZS200 and the ZS80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
+Moreover, their viewfinders offer an identical resolution of 2330k dots.
 The following table reports on some other key feature differences and similarities of the Panasonic ZS200, the Panasonic ZS80, and comparable cameras.

 |Panasonic ZS200»||2330||n||3.0||1240||fixed||Y||1/2000s||10.0||Y||Y||Panasonic ZS200|

 |Panasonic ZS80«||2330||n||3.0||1040||tilting||Y||1/2000s||10.0||Y||Y||Panasonic ZS80|

 |Canon SX740« »||-||n||3.0||922||tilting||n||1/3200s||10.0||Y||Y||Canon SX740|

 |Canon SX730« »||-||n||3.0||922||tilting||n||1/3200s||5.9||Y||Y||Canon SX730|

 |Canon G7 X Mark II« »||-||n||3.0||1040||tilting||Y||1/2000s||8.0||Y||Y||Canon G7 X Mark II|